cssr-tools/pyopmnearwell/docs/_sources/configuration_file.rst.txt

 ==================

-The following configuration file is available in the `examples <https://github.com/cssr-tools/pyopmnearwell/blob/main/examples>`_ folder in the GitHub repository and in the :doc:`examples <./examples>` documentation section the simulation results are shown.
+The following configuration file is available in the `examples <https://github.com/cssr-tools/pyopmnearwell/blob/main/examples>`_ folder in the GitHub repository as co2.txt and in the :doc:`examples <./examples>` documentation section the simulation results are shown.

 The first input parameter in the configuration file is: